JohnCorby/OWFixPluginTypesSerialization/README.md

 # OWFixPluginTypesSerialization

-A port of https://github.com/xiaoxiao921/FixPluginTypesSerialization that works for Outer Wilds
+A port of https://github.com/xiaoxiao921/FixPluginTypesSerialization for Outer Wilds